recsyspolimi/recsys-challenge-2025-synerise/README.md

 - **groupedALL_only_last_month**: This dataset is the target used for the training GRU Future.
 It contains only the relevant clients and their interactions of the last month, with counting features of the whole 6 months (i.e. create the dataset with the whole data and then filter for the last month).
 The name convention for this dataset is `groupedALL_only_last_month`.

 #### Old dataset
-- **groupedALL_Old**: This dataset is the one used for the final submission of the old2new models.
+- **groupedALL_Old**: This dataset is the one used for the final submission of the 'First Phase' models.
 It contains all the clients and their interactions of the whole 6 months of the first stage dataset.
 The name convention for this dataset is `groupedAll_OLD`.
-- **grouped_OLD_split**: This dataset is the one used for the final submission of the old2new models.
+- **grouped_OLD_split**: This dataset is the one used for the final submission of the 'First Phase' models.
 It contains only the relevant clients and their interactions of the first 5 months of the first stage dataset.
 The name convention for this dataset is `grouped_OLD_split`.
 ### Datasets preparation
 Please in order, run the following .py files to prepare the datasets.
 The datasets will be saved in the --result_dir parameter, which you can set to your desired path.
 1. Product Event Dataset: for generating sku and category events